-Actions Impacts Performance measure Progress Key achievements / evidence of impact Year commence reporting impact 3.5 Undertake a state-wide project to establish protocols and strengthen relationships between palliative care and aged care services, including residential, community and aged care assessment services State and regional palliative/aged care action plans developed Joint resources to support the provision of end-of life care in aged care services developed Regional palliative/aged care action plans developed and implemented Cinboling Regional aged care action plan (see appendix 4) developed and implemented 2012/13 3.6 Establish an aged care palliative care link nurse in each region Aged care/palliative care link (support) nurse employed in each region Completed Aged care/palliative care support nurses x 2 employed in the region.
+Actions Impacts Performance measure Progress Key achievements / evidence of impact Year commence reporting impact 3.5 Undertake a state-wide project to establish protocols and strengthen relationships between palliative care and aged care services, including residential, community and aged care assessment services State and regional palliative/aged care action plans developed Joint resources to support the provision of end-of life care in aged care services developed Regional palliative/aged care action plans developed and implemented Regional aged care action plan developed and implemented.
+Refer page 47, appendix 4.
+2012/13 3.6 Establish an aged care palliative care link nurse in each region Aged care/palliative care link (support) nurse employed in each region the state of the s Aged care/palliative care support nurses x 2 employed in the region.
 2012/13

-End-of-life care residential aged implemented More aged care are supported to place of choice residential ager facilities suppo implement end d care Continuing orted to l-of-life care End-of-life pathways were utilised in 52.54% of aged care facilities in the region.
-There has been a reasonably large turn-over of managers and staff of aged care facilities over the life of the policies which means the palliative Aged Care Support workers must continue to reinforce the important of this at all education.
-In Progress South Western sub-region: South West Healthcare (Merindah Lodge) data indicates that of permanent residents (non respite) during 2014/15 95% died in their place of choice, aged care facility.
-Barwon sub-region: Barwon Health Residential Aged Care data indicates that of permanent Barwon Health aged care residents (non respite) during 2014/15, 96% died in their place of choice, aged care facility with the remainder dying in University Hospital Geelong (acute).
+End-of-life care pathways in residential aged care facilities implemented Increase in number of residential aged care facilities supported to implement end-of-life care pathways In progress Continuing End-of-life pathways were utilised in 65.37% of aged care facilities in the region.
+There has been a reasonably large turn-over of managers and staff of aged care facilities over the life of the policies which means the palliative Aged Care Support workers must continue to reinforce the importance of this at all education.
+More aged care facility residents are supported to die in their place of choice In Progress Continuing South Western sub-region: South West Healthcare (Merindah Lodge) data indicates that of permanent residents (non respite) during 2014/15 95% died in their place of choice, aged care facility.
+Barwon sub-region: Barwon Health Residential Aged Care data indicates that of permanent Barwon Health aged care residents (non respite) during 2015/16, 96% died in their place of choice, aged care facility with the remainder dying in University Hospital Geelong (acute).